Yurvaj/DYING_GUESS/README.md

 -> A jumbled word will be generated in front of the user.
 -> The user is supposed to guess that word.
 -> If the user enter's wrong guess then the game repeats.
--> If the user Guesse's the word the the game ends.
+-> If the user Guesses the word the the game ends.

 -- FUTURE GOALS --